PitPik/Schnauzer/README.md

     hash: {}, // keeps all the parameters as a hash
-    name: "", // name of the helper fn?: ƒ (context, options), // only on block helpers; same as with Handlebars inverse?: ƒ noop(), // only on block helpers; same as with Handlebars
+    name: "", // name of the helper fn?: ƒ (context, options), // only on block helpers; same as with Handlebars inverse?: ƒ (context, options), // only on block helpers; same as with Handlebars
     escapeExpression: ƒ(), // like Handlebars.escapeExpression
     SafeString: ƒ(), // like Handlebars.SafeString
     keys: ƒ(), // like window.Object.keys()